 This is what a typical reading session looks like

 –Through readings of the book, participants will take a look at how literature can help children understand emotions.
 They will learn to make connections between their feelings and those of their peers, especially peers with special needs, thus, increasing their own understanding and awareness of personal emotional needs and those of others.

 During the session, participants will be sharing and discussing what they understand to be special needs in their families, schools and communities, and why autism is a special need.
 This is followed by why they think acceptance, tolerance and inclusion are so important in our communities.

-As the book interweaves historical elements of the Wayang into the backstory of Open, there will be a short discussion on what the wayang is, how this is related to the history of Singapore and the importance of preserving our cultural heritage.–
+As the book interweaves historical elements of the Wayang into the backstory of Open, there will be a short discussion on what the wayang is, how this is related to the history of Singapore (and China) and the importance of preserving our cultural heritage.–

 After teaching for some time and travelling for most of the time, I discovered that the visual arts and art history have always spoken the loudest to me.
 Hence, I became an art historian.
 Today, I talk and write about art in various places.
 And I also teach writing through artworks.

 I am available for workshops and short courses on creative writing at schools and centres in your communities.

 Other than writing for children, I also write short stories–Flash Fiction–that have been inspired by images.
 I want to share how images can become writing prompts and how we can be inspired to write from the images surrounding us.

 My courses are typically 60 – 180 minutes long and can be catered to your requirements.
 The courses can be taught singly or in a set of five.
 But to maximise on your learning, the latter way is best.
 This course is good for both children (12+) and adults.